Flashfyre/Yume-2kki-Explorer/README.md

 By selecting an author, worlds by other authors will appear faded to emphasize the worlds created by the selected author.

+### Version

+By selecting a version, worlds unavailable in the selected version will appear faded to emphasize the worlds that are.

 ### Origin and Destination

 By selecting a world in both fields, the graph will load routes from the origin to the destination.
 If there are many routes, inefficient routes will be ignored.
 Note that connections of individual routes are color-coded from blue (shortest) to red (longest).
 Routes without locked connections will be prioritized.